What To Expect

 Finishing Your Staircase

-The sooner the stair is finished, the less the potential for damage to the raw wood and the better the quality of the finish.
 Woods such as cherry and maple, which are affected by sun or artificial light, should be finished immediately to limit coloration changes.

 Although the stair has already been sanded to a level ready for finishing by Designed Stairs, for best results, some additional preparation is recommended prior to applying stain.
 Your finisher should do a light sanding of all parts and use a "hard filler" in all fastener holes.
-First, he should do a careful inspection of the stair with a light to detect any damage that may have taken place after installation.
+First, they should do a careful inspection of the stair with a light to detect any damage that may have taken place after installation.
 This sort of damage is usually minimal and can be easily sanded out.
 Dirt or mud on the stairs can often be removed with sanding and a vacuum cleaner.
 Just prior to application of the finish, the stair should be blown off with compressed air and wiped with a tack rag to remove any fine dust.
 We recommend sealing the underside of all stairs to prevent the absorption of moisture.

 If you have further questions, do not hesitate to ask.
 We have years of experience with most wood species from harvesting through finishing and would be happy to answer any questions you may have.